 It makes sense; for those few moments of critical contact the candidate is in control.

 Resumes offer a similar, somewhat limited analysis about a person's background.
-A quick search for "resume consultant" on Google nets nearly 3mm results, meaning that resumes are increasingly being constructed to fit a hiring manager's expectation, to "check all the boxes" rather than reflect a person's character and experience.
+A quick search for "resume consultant" on Google nets nearly 130 million results, meaning that resumes are increasingly being constructed to fit a hiring manager's expectation, to "check all the boxes" rather than reflect a person's character and experience.

 The article mentions a couple of different options to "know what you cannot know," including finding unlisted references in a person's network.
 Blind, or unlisted referencing, while frequently practiced, can open your business up to claims of discrimination and violating equal opportunity law.
 Also, the reliability of that information is inconsistent.